bticknor/PyPoT/stats.md

      c = d}
 ```

-## Maximum Product of Spacings Estimation
+## Maximum Product of Spacings Estimators

 The maximum product of spacings estimators minimize the "Moran's statistic":